moritz-john/kmk-config-klor/docs/installation.md

 ---
 title: Install KMK Firmware
-description: How to install the KMK Klor
+description: How to install the KMK Klor firmware
 hide:
 # Hide navigation bar on left side
   - navigation